 Color temperature varies a lot between all four phones.
 The Xperia 5 II prefers a cooler pallet, which plays to its realistic look, while the Galaxy S20 Plus is by far the warmest.
 The Pixel 5 sits more conservatively in the middle, as does the P40 Pro.
 Although Huawei has the most dynamic approach, switching up its color temperature based on the scene’s contents — see the warm vs cold hues above and below, respectively.

-Exposure-wise, Google is definitely the most consistent and well balanced.
+Exposure-wise, Google is definitely the most consistent and well-balanced.
 Samsung’s images often have clipped highlights as part of its saturated look, and Huawei’s camera also occasionally overexposes to help pump up its colors.
 Sony’s exposure is more hit and miss, sometimes over, sometimes under.
-I ended up with a lot of snaps that weren’t quite right, as you’ll see later on.
+I ended up with many snaps that weren’t quite right, as you’ll see later on.